c3lang/c3-web/src/content/docs/Language Overview/examples.md

 ## Error Handling

 Errors are handled using optional results, denoted with a '~' suffix.
-A variable of an optional result type may either contain the regular value or a `fault` enum value.
+A variable of an optional result type may either contain the regular value or a `fault` value.

 ```c3
 faultdef DIVISION_BY_ZERO;